jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## ASG Alarms

-- It is possible to scale an ASG based on CLoudWatch alarms.
+- It is possible to scale an ASG based on CloudWatch alarms.
-- Alarm -> triggers scaling to ASG.
+- **Alarm will trigger scaling to ASG**.
 - An Alarm monitors a metric (such as average CPU usage).
 - **Metrics are computed for the overall ASG isntances**.
-- Based on the alarm,
-    - we can create scale out/in policies (increase/decrease instances).
+- Based on the alarm, we can create scale policy (add or remove instances).

 ## Auto Scaling New Rules

-- It is now possible to define 'better' auto scaling rules that are directly managed by EC2.
+- Defining 'better' auto scaling rules that are directly managed by EC2.
     - Target Average CPU usage.
     - Number of requests on the ELB per instance.
     - Average Network In/Out
-- These rules are easier to set up and makes more sense.
+- These rules are easier to set up.

 ## Auto Scaling Custom Metric

 - We can auto scale based on a custom metric (i.e. number of connected users).

 1. Send custom metric from application on EC2 to CloudWatch (PutMetric API).

 2. Create CloudWatch alarm to react to low/high values.

 3. Use CloudWatch alarm as the scaling policy for ASG.

-## ASG+
+## ASG Summarized

-- Scaling Policies can be based on any metric, or even custom metric provided by your application to CloudWatch.
+- **Scaling Policies can be based on any metric, or even custom metric provided by your application to CloudWatch or based on a schedule**.

-- Can use Launch configureations or Launch Templates (new).
+- Can use Launch configurations or Launch Templates (new).

 - To update an ASG, you must provide a new launch configuration or launch template.

-- IAM roles attached to an ASG will be assigned to EC2 instances.
+- IAM roles attached to an ASG will be assigned to its managed EC2 instances.
-- ASG are free; only pay for underlying resources being launched.
+- **ASG are free**; only pay for underlying resources being launched.
 - Having instances under an ASG means that if they get terminated for whatever reason, the ASG will automatically create new ones as a replacement.
 - ASG can terminate instances marked as unhealthy by an LB and replace it.

-## ASG Creation

-- Creating an ASG requires either first creating a launch template, or configuration.
-    - configuration is the older version; used to create one group.
-    - template is newer; used for fleets.

-- We can create template with various settings:
-     - AMIs (Amazon Linux 2, etc...).
-     - Storage.
-     - Key-pairs.
-     - Instance type (t2.micro, etc...).
-     - Security Groups.
-     - IAM roles.
-     - User Data.
-     - etc...

-- Then, we can create an ASG using the template.
-    - We pick our pricing for launching Instances (On-Demand, Spot).
-    - Choose Desired, Min, Max capacity.
-    - Scaling Policies.

----

 ## ASG - Scaling Policies